-- 1. n = $\overline{PAE}$ offset. - 2.
-For IDT Standard mode - 3.
-For FWFT mode. - 4. tskew2 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tPAE).
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than they then the RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tPAE). - the rising edge of WCLK and the rising edge of RCLK is less than tskew2, then the PAE deassertion may be delayed one extra RCLK cycle. - 5. $\overline{\text{PAE}}$ is asserted and updated on the rising edge of WCLK only.
+- 1. $n = \overline{PAE}$ offset.

+- 2. For IDT Standard mode

+- 3. For FWFT mode.

+- 4. tskew2 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tPAE).
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew2, then the PAE deassertion may be delayed one extra RCLK cycle.

+- 5. PAE is asserted and updated on the rising edge of WCLK only.